SAP/cloud-security-services-integration-library/token-client/README.md

 ```

 #### XsuaaTokenFlows Initialization
-As auto-configuration requires Spring Boot specific dependencies, it is enabled when using `resourceserver-security-spring-boot-starter` Spring Boot Starter.
+As autoconfiguration requires Spring Boot specific dependencies, it is enabled when using `resourceserver-security-spring-boot-starter` Spring Boot Starter.
-Then `spring-security` library auto-configures beans, that are required to initialize the Token Flows API.
+Then `spring-security` library autoconfigures beans, that are required to initialize the Token Flows API.

 | Auto-configuration class                                                                                                                          | Description                                                                          |
 |---------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------|